NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 You can approve errors, but I will be looking at them closely.
 You should be skeptical about approving errors.
 They are called errors for a reason.

+#### Clearance Errors on the IMU

+You may find that you get clearance errors on the IMU pins.
+We are faced with conflicting constraints:

+1. The LGA soldering guidance document says the IMU pads on the board should be 0.1mm larger that the IMU pins on the package , but
+2. The DRC check tells us that board manufacturer cannot manufacture boards with two pieces of metal less that 6mil (0.1524 mm) apart.

+The solution is to shrink the pads slightly in their narrow dimension.
+This will resolve the DRC error.

 ### Generating Gerbers

 You will need to generate a zip file called `hardware/quadcopter.cam.zip` using `Eagle/CAM/pcbcart-4layer.cam`